Chisyeuf/d365-sidepanel-dev-tools/README.md

 This tool provide functionnalities used on records form.
 Each button are reversible : it can be activated or deactivated without refreshing the page.

 1. Label Tools
-   - Show Tabs and Sections logical names
+   - Show Tab and Section logical names
-   - Show Fields and Grids logical names
+   - Show Field and Grid logical names
 2. God Mode
    *   Mark all fields optionnal
    *   Unlock all fields